 Please upload copies of unofficial transcripts from all post-secondary institutions attended, including the grading key and the CGPA converter (if applicable).
 Note: we will accept advising transcripts from SFU (i.e., official transcripts are not required).

 CGPA (Cumulative Grade Point Average) - If your transcript does not clearly state your CGPA on a 4.0 or 4.33 scale, then you MUST convert your grades by using one of the following converters:

-Applicants must insert the CGPA converter (saved as PDF) as the last page of each transcript or upload under Additional Documents.
+Applicants must insert the CGPA converter (saved as PDF) as the last page of each transcript or upload under Optional or Additional Documents.
 Also, applicants must fill in the Cumulative Average and Grading Scale (4.0 or 4.33) field in the graduate application.
 If your transcripts do not have credits/units earned, then please enter 1 under the Credit Hours column for each row of course entered.